Hacktix/GBEDG/ppu/index.md

 #### Sprites with an equal X-Position

-In the case of two sprites being loaded into the OAM buffer which have the same X-Position, only the first in the list is actually rendered (assuming the OAM buffer is ordered from lowest memory address to highest). *Technically* it wouldn't be necessary to restart the pixel fetcher for any sprite at the same X-Position other than the first, as all sprite pixels will be discarded in the merging process.
-However, all sprites at the same X-Position should still occupy the fetcher for 6 T-cycles each. **(Todo: Confirm this)**
+In the case of two (or more) sprites being loaded into the OAM buffer which have the same X-Position, sprite fetching still occurs as normal.
+When the first sprite is finishes fetching, the fetching process for the following sprite is started again with the next T-cycle without shifting any pixels to LCD.

 #### Sprites with X < 8